Advance Payday logo

 • Nevada residents with direct deposit who have true short-term cash emergencies (2-week gaps)

-• Borrowers with poor credit who cannot qualify for traditional personal loans but want lower rates than payday lenders
+• Borrowers with poor credit who may not meet traditional personal-loan criteria but want lower rates than payday lenders

 • Credit union members seeking an in-house alternative to off-premise payday lenders